 OUTDOOR GALLERY

-Sweet Alcaic Meter - Mike Terry and Dr Alana Blackburn and
+Sweet Alcaic Meters - Mike Terry and Dr Alana Blackburn

-This event will feature live musical performance and include presentation from the artists and Regional Arts NSW CEO Tracey Callinan from 5.30pm.
+This event will feature live musical performance and include presentation from the artists and light refreshments

 Friday 26 June 2026, dusk till 10pm

-Projection art from Mike Terry and Dr Alana Blackburn (Armidale) and Joanne Stead, Jodie Herden, Jody White and Karen Balsar (Tamworth).
-Both of these works respond to our natural environment.
+Projection art from Wade Marynowsky, Mike Terry and Dr Alana Blackburn (Armidale) and Joanne Stead, Jodie Herden, Jody White and Karen Balsar (Tamworth).
+All of these works respond to our natural environment.

 Sweet Alcaic Meters